polfeliu/cantata/README.md

 ### Mins and Max
 I've found that many databases tend to have the mins and maxs not calculated, because in the CANdb++ editor you have to click a button to update them according to the factors ,offsets and datatype.
-To prevent mysterious errors when executing the program.
-When you process a signal it checks that the mins and max are correct.
+To prevent mysterious errors when executing the program I programmed a cool optional feature: When you process a signal it checks that the mins and max are correct.
 If a signal fails the program halts and prints an error.
 The function correctMinsMax() can be called before processing the node and it simply recalculates all the mins and maxs to the cache.
 To store the new mins and maxs you can call the function ``can.save("file")``